TuneCore Vs DistroKid [An Honest Comparison]Jul 29, 2022

 Once you've complete the song upload.
 Set your release date on TuneCore and complete the process.

 Wait until your song has been uploaded, by TuneCore, to all the streaming services.
 When you get a response from TuneCore that your song has been uploaded to all the streaming services, you can go and remove your song from DistroKid.

 Request a song takedown from DistroKid.
 You might have to wait about a week for everything to smooth out on Spotify.
 If you've uploaded your single to TuneCore with all the same meta data mentioned above then you won't have a problem.

 Need More Help With Music Distribution?

 I'm an independent musician and I make a living from creating music.

 If you'd like you can sign up to my music distribution links below and I receive a small payout so it helps support me, in return, you get a discount.
 Win Win.
-Simply sign up at the links below and you will get the discount on checkout
+Simply sign up at the link below and you will get the discount on checkout.

 I also teach Logic Pro, GarageBand, and Music Production.
 You should consider subscribing to my Youtube Channel.
 I often publish videos about music distribution, music marketing, and music production.
 Anything that might help you on your journey as an indie musician.
 Say hi in a Youtube comment or send me an Instagram message.